Jump to content

 Some impostors may do it for pathological reasons, such as having a personality disorder that involves an excessive need for attention and emotional reactions from others (be it praise and/or sympathy), an excessive sense of self-importance or being special, an excessive sense of entitlement, an excessive need to control others, a lack of remorse or emotional empathy, chronic and frequent exaggeration or lying about one’s abilities or life events, and exploitativeness.
 These psychological conditions may include narcissistic personality disorder (NPD), antisocial personality disorder (psychopathy and sociopathy), Munchausen syndrome (factitious disorder imposed on self) and Munchausen-by-proxy (factitious disorder imposed on another).[7][8][9][10][11]

-As part of humorous stunts and media pranks, protesters have also engaged in imposture, often revealing their true identity at a later stage.[12]
+As part of humorous stunts and media pranks, protesters have also engaged in imposture, often revealing their true identity at a later time.[12]

 Many women in history have presented themselves as men in order to advance in typically male-dominated fields.
 There are many documented cases of this in the military during the American Civil War.[13]
 However, their purpose was rarely for fraudulent gain.
 They are listed in the List of wartime cross-dressers.